Climate change: Extreme heat a death threat to young people – DW – 12/11/2024

 Prolonged exposure to this 35-degree wet bulb limit theoretically means the body would be unable to cool its core temperature, resulting in heat-related death.

-Wilson says in some cases, limits could actually be in the mid 20's.
-Studies like his have since tried to account for real world conditions.
+Wilson said in some cases, limits could actually be in the mid 20s.
+Studies like his have since tried to account for real-world conditions.

 Heat-related deaths a global issue

-Experts say that mortality is a huge part of the cost of climate change.
+Experts say mortality is a huge part of the cost of climate change.

 "We think many fewer people will die from cold, many more people will die from heat.
 We think most of those additional deaths from heat are going to happen in low- and middle-income countries," Wilson said.

 "Most of the reduction in cold-related deaths will be in Europe and North America, right?
-So this is already an inequality picture," Wilson added.
+So this is already an inequality picture," he added.

 Such conditions have long been forecast, given the pace at which carbon emissions have increased in recent years.
-Already the world has temporarily breached the 1.5-degree Celsius lower threshold set in the Paris Climate Agreement.
+The world has already temporarily breached the 1.5-degree Celsius lower threshold set in the Paris Climate Agreement.

-In 2017, studies anticipated as much as 70 percent of India's population could be exposed to unlivable heat.
+In 2017, studies anticipated as much as 70% of India's population could be exposed to unlivable heat by 2100.

 And in recent years, Middle East nations have introduced work bans to counter extreme heat conditions.